G-Corp/efranc/doc/efranc.md

 `detect(Value, Options) -> any()`

 Detect the language of text.
-Return the IANA code.
+Return the ISO-639-3 code.

 Options: